sanjaykochrekar/NoBrokerDemo/README.md

 - Used SDWebImage for loading and caching images
 - Installed SDWebImage using Swift Package Manager

+# Note:
+- Image in detail page are horizantally scrollable

 # UPDATE
 - Refactored the code
 - There are two branches